fridakitten/Minecraft-iOS/README.md

 Missing means that we only found encrypted .ipa files of that version.
 Encrypted means that the version doesn't work, unless someone decrypted it.

 ## Disclamer
 We are not and will never support piracy.
 So we wont host any minecraft ipas of minecraft-bedrock.

-## Purpose
 This is only for educational purpose and to maintain the existence of Minecraft Pocket Edition as its important for us that it wont be lost media.